Charles Hull (British Army officer)

-Major-General Sir Charles Patrick Amyatt Hull, (3 July 1865 – 24 July 1920) was a senior British Army officer who served during the Second Boer War and World War I. He was the father of Field Marshal Sir Richard Hull and the grandfather of Lieutenant General Richard Swinburn.
+Major General Sir Charles Patrick Amyatt Hull, (3 July 1865 – 24 July 1920) was a senior British Army officer who served during the Second Boer War and World War I. He was the father of Field Marshal Sir Richard Hull and the grandfather of Lieutenant General Richard Swinburn.

+Early life

+Hull, born on 3 July 1865 in Kensington, London, the son of Henry Charles Hull and his wife Frances Amelia Hull, was educated at Charterhouse School and later at Trinity College, Cambridge.

-Military career
+Early military career

-Educated at Trinity College, Cambridge, Hull was commissioned as a subaltern, with the rank of lieutenant, into the 3rd (Militia) Battalion, York and Lancaster Regiment in April 1886.
+Hull was commissioned as a subaltern, with the rank of lieutenant, into the 3rd (Militia) Battalion, York and Lancaster Regiment, in April 1886.
 He transferred to the Royal Scots Fusiliers, and the Regular Army, in November 1887 as a second lieutenant.

 He was promoted to lieutenant on 10 September 1890, and to captain on 24 February 1897.
 Appointed adjutant of his regiment's 2nd Battalion on 23 January 1899, he was among the officers in charge as the battalion was sent to South Africa in late October 1899, following the outbreak of the Second Boer War.
 He was wounded at the Battle of the Tugela Heights in late February 1900, as his battalion took part in the relief of Ladysmith.
 He was promoted to brevet major in November 1900.

-After having returned to Britain, he attended the Staff College, Camberley as a student from January 1902.
-Shortly after completion of the course, he was made a brigade major of the 11th Brigade in November 1903.
+After having returned to Britain, he attended the Staff College, Camberley, as a student from January 1902.
+Shortly after completion of the course, he was made a brigade major of the 11th Infantry Brigade in November 1903.
 He was promoted from captain, to which he had been promoted in June 1903, and brevet major to major in December 1908.
 He then served as a general staff officer, grade 2 (GSO2) at the Staff College from March 1909 and was granted the temporary rank of lieutenant colonel while serving in this position.

-In February 1912 he was transferred to the Middlesex Regiment where he received a promotion to the substantive rank of lieutenant colonel.
+In February 1912 he was transferred to the Middlesex Regiment where he received a promotion to the substantive rank of lieutenant colonel and became commanding officer (CO) of the 4th Battalion, Middlesex Regiment.